mzabrams/fars_cleaner/paper.md

 ---
-title: 'fars_cleaner: A Python package for downloading and processing vehicle fatality data in the US'
+title: 'fars_cleaner: A Python package for downloading and pre-processing vehicle fatality data in the US'
 tags:
   - Python
   - FARS